blackwiz4rd/blackwiz4rd.github.io/about.md

 {:.lead}

 My bachelor's [thesis] was focused on video streaming.
 I have evaluated video streaming algorithms performances based on quality of experience in different network conditions using a DASH player.
+From my thesis, an article on IEEE was published by the name: [Comparing DASH Adaptation Algorithms in a Real Network Environment]
 {:.lead}

+[Comparing DASH Adaptation Algorithms in a Real Network Environment]: https://ieeexplore.ieee.org/abstract/document/8835954
 [ICT]: https://www.unipd.it/en/ict-internet-multimedia
 [thesis]: /projects/2018-07-16-dash/